PhilipLab/OGRE-pipeline/One-Step-General-Registration-and-Extraction-OGRE-pipline/readme.md

-# Connectome Operations For FSL ExEcution (COFFEE) Pipeline
+# One-Step General Registration and Extraction (OGRE) Pipeline

 Ben Philip in Occupational Therapy at Washington University created a fMRI processing pipeline to integrate HCP preprocessing (including Freesurfer) with FSL on the Mac, for analysis of task MRI data.